Mboalab/Outreachy_May_2023-August_2023-Internships/Open Pay-The Open Source Payment technology for small change scarcity Mentor actions/Applicants/Daniel Eniola Olatunji/Task-1/various-payment-solutions.md

 The best way to accept social media payments depends on the platform.
 Platforms like Facebook, Instagram, and Pinterest all have unique social selling features, so look into your account settings to learn how to start accepting payments.

-## 8. Biometric authentication
+## 8. Biometric Authentication

 Biometrics can seem a bit daunting, but most people are already using this technology to open their phones dozens of times each day.
 It’s essentially just a tool to verify identity, ensuring only the person who owns the bank account or digital wallet or biometric payment card can be the one to authorize transactions through it.
 Today, most mobile wallets are already using biometric authentication, requiring the user to scan their fingerprint before the wallet can be opened.

 For those that have enabled facial recognition, this too can be the authenticator to enable payments.

 Biometric authentication is one of the most secure ways to verify the identity of the person making the transaction.
 This makes fraudulent digital payments very difficult, making yet another case for why consumers are rapidly switching to mobile wallets.

 And biometric authentication doesn’t stop at mobile wallets.
 There are many new services and startups in the works around the world that are using biometrics to process payments.
-Schools in the UK have started using facial recognition to take digital payments in the lunch line.
+Schools in the United Kingdom have started using facial recognition to take digital payments in the lunch line.
 India has designed credit and debit cards that simultaneously are tapped and take fingerprint biometrics to ensure the “tapper” is the person who owns the card.
 While these digital payment services may seem futuristic, they are already seen as leading security measures in the financial industry and have started to replace the traditional card reader.

 If you’re accepting mobile wallets, you’re already accepting biometrically authenticated payments.
 But if you want to really step into a totally wallet-free solution, consider looking into biometrics payment platforms and payment solutions.
 While these solutions aren’t as widespread as other solutions, it may be worth keeping an eye on biometric electronic payment trends.

 ## 9. QR Code-Based Payments